Chelsea F.C.–Tottenham Hotspur F.C. rivalry: 2017–present

 On 5 January 2022, Chelsea took on Tottenham in the League Cup semi-final first leg at Stamford Bridge, and won the match 2–0.
 A week later, Chelsea again beat Tottenham 1–0 in the second leg, booking a spot at Wembley for the final.
 On 23 January, Chelsea faced Tottenham again in a 2–0 win in the Premier League.
 The win meant that Chelsea had beaten Tottenham three times in the space of a month—the last Premier League team to achieve this feat was Aston Villa against Blackburn Rovers in January 2010.

-During a Premier League match at Stamford Bridge on 14 August 2022, Chelsea's manager Thomas Tuchel and Spurs manager Antonio Conte, who previously managed Chelsea, were both sent off following multiple altercations on the touchline, initially when Conte celebrated in front of Tuchel following a Spurs equaliser, and later when both managers clashed whilst shaking hands after the final whistle.
+A Premier League match at Stamford Bridge on 14 August 2022 was notable for having both Chelsea's manager Thomas Tuchel and Spurs manager Antonio Conte, who previously managed Chelsea, sent off.
+This followed multiple altercations between them on the touchline, initially when Conte celebrated in front of Tuchel following a Spurs equaliser, and later when both managers clashed whilst shaking hands after the final whistle.
 The match resulted in a 2–2 draw following a 96th minute equaliser from Spurs striker Kane.

-After the match, Tuchel was particularly critical of referee Anthony Taylor, whom he felt had missed crucial calls that preceded both of Tottenham's goals.
+The Premier League clash between the two teams that took place on 6 November 2023 has been described as "chaotic", "madness", and one of the "wildest", "most frenetic and mesmeric" games in Premier League history.
+The match saw the return of former Tottenham manager Pochettino to Tottenham Stadium as manager of Chelsea, and there were five disallowed goals (four in one half), six yellow cards (Tottenham's manager Ange Postecoglou received one), two Tottenham players sent off, and 11 major VAR checks, which added 21 minutes to the game in stoppage time.
+It ended in 4–1 home defeat for Tottenham with Nicolas Jackson scoring a hat-trick, but the home team and manager Postecoglou still received a standing ovation from their fans at the end.

+Players who have played for or managed both teams

+Below are the players and managers who played for or managed both clubs.